 Where to Check If Others Have Received Their SAT Scores

-Most students test at their schools with their peers, so you'll hear through general word of mouth who got their scores (and see whether they're psyched or disappointed).
+For students who test at their schools with their peers, you'll likely hear through general word of mouth who got their scores (and whether they were psyched or disappointed).

-Make sure to have your College Board user name and password on hand so you can easily sign into your account.
-You'll see right away whether or not your scores are available for viewing.
+Make sure to have your College Board username and password on hand so you can easily sign into your account and view your scores.
 You can also see whether colleges got your scores.
 Just go to the "My Scores Sent To" page.
-If they got sent, the page will say "received" by each college.
-If not, it will still say "pending."
+If they were sent, the page will say "received" for each college.
+If not, it will say "pending."

 What to Do Once You Receive Your SAT Scores

 While you shouldn't stay up all night wondering, "When will I get my SAT scores?" and trying to will your scores to appear on-screen, you'll benefit from checking the same day they're released.
 Why?
 The sooner you check, the sooner you can figure out whether you're satisfied with your scores or see room for improvement.

 Here are two options for what to do once you get your SAT scores: